telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/jsondatasource-wizard.md

    + __Use JSON inline__ to paste in a string in the text area

-Optionally, you can use the [__Data selector__](https://goessner.net/articles/JsonPath/) to query and filter the JSON data.The data selector is a JSONPath string which will be used to query the data.
+Optionally, you can use the [__Data selector__](https://goessner.net/articles/JsonPath/) to query and filter the JSON data.
+The data selector is a JSONPath string which will be used to query the data.

 2. If you have chosen to __"Upload json file"__ or __"Use existing json file"__ you have the option to store this inside the report definition by checking __"Embed json file in report definition"__ option.
-By checking this option the json data can be directly edited in the text area, and will no longer be dependent on having the json file available in [ResourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.ResourceStorage).
+This way, the json data can be directly edited in the text area, and will no longer be dependent on having the json file available in [ResourceStorage](/reporting/api/Telerik.WebReportDesigner.Services.ResourceStorage).

 3. __Preview Data Source Results__ Preview the data-set and see that it returns the expected data.
 Click __Finish__ to Exit the Wizard and save the data source component.